MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

  6024 | The source page that is being tried to index has unsupported content.

 * Errors 6001-6013 occur when the data source is not reachable due to a network issue or when the data source itself is deleted, moved, or renamed.
 Check if the data source details provided are still valid.
-* Errors 6021-24 error occur when the data source contains non-textual content on the page or when the page is not an HTML.
+* Errors 6021-6024 error occur when the data source contains non-textual content on the page or when the page is not an HTML.
 Please check the data source and add this page in exclusion list or ignore the error.

 ## Limitations
-The Enterprise websites connector doesn't support searching data on dynamic webpages.
+The Enterprise websites connector doesn't support searching data on **dynamic webpages**.
 Examples of those webpages live in content management systems like [Confluence](https://www.atlassian.com/software/confluence) and [Unily](https://www.unily.com/) or databases that store website content.